-Level Mark Level Descriptor Very Good/Excellent.
+Level Mark Level Descriptor 4 4 Very Good/Excellent.
 Demonstrates a wide and thorough understanding of what the question asks.
 Recognises fully and can explain the significance of material used in answer.
 Can reason, evaluate and discuss in a thoughtful, mature manner.
-Good.
+3 3 Good.
 Understands the significance of the question.
 Seeks to move clearly beyond a purely descriptive approach, demonstrating touches of maturity and a willingness to engage with and discuss the material.
-2 Satisfactory.
+2 2 Satisfactory.
 Response is descriptive but makes some effort to offer evaluation.
-The candidate attempts, though limited success, to move beyond a purely factual approach, with some limited discussion of the material.
-Satisfactory.
-Response is descriptive but makes some effort to offer evaluation.
 The candidate attempts, though with limited success, to move beyond a purely factual approach, with some limited discussion of the material.
-Basic.
-Limited understanding of the subject.
-The candidate's response is descriptive and immature, with no attempt discuss or evaluate the material.
-Basic.
+1 1 Basic.
 Limited understanding of the subject.
 The candidate's response is descriptive and immature, with no attempt to discuss or evaluate the material.
 0 0 Irrelevant.
 No response submitted, or clearly lacks any understanding of the subject matter.